 Malta’s Mgarr War Shelter.
 A thought-provoking experience.

-Il-Barri, meaning The Bull, is a regular restaurant for us when we go to Malta, says Lyn Funnell.
+Il-Barri, meaning The Bull, was a regular restaurant for us when we used to go to Malta, says Lyn Funnell.

 I knew that underneath it was a WW2 shelter where the villagers used to hide during the bombing raids.

 And although I wanted to see it, the week’s holiday always flew by.

 But this time I was determined to see it, so I made an appointment.

 The Maltese are reticent about discussing the war.
 The island went through Hell, day after day, with air-raids, many deaths and long periods of starvation until the British were able to get some supplies to them.

 In Mgarr, everyone knew where the shelter was, but it had bad memories for them, and it had become hidden under Il-Barri and a neighbouring house.